 Publications

-We are pleased to announce the publication of our third annual magazine and report, RNA Translated.
-The 2024 issue focuses on our groundbreaking efforts to build a University of Michigan “M-RNA Therapeutics” initiative for “changing tomorrow’s world of medicine, today.”
-The second half of the magazine highlights the main activities of the Center for the 2023 calendar year.
+We are pleased to announce the publication of our second annual magazine and report, RNA Translated.
+This year’s issue focuses on RNA therapeutics research.
+It is, in a way, the continuation of RNA Translated, 2020, The Year of the RNA Virus.
+18 U-M scientists and scholars present their research on three RNA therapeutics areas: mRNA vaccines, ASOs, and CRISPR.
+The second half of the magazine highlights the main activities of the Center for the July 2020–June 2021 period.

 Core Facilities